15. Self Discipline

 - Pairing likes and wants: link what you like and what you are good at, with what you want.
 For example, if you want to learn something, link curiosity (rather than boredom) to studying and you will not only enjoy studying more but also be better at it.

-- Self-checks: if you are about to do something that you may regret later, ask yourself: ‘is this really so good or worth breaking my promise to myself and sacrificing my future?’
+- Self-checks: if you are about to (not) do something that you may regret later, ask yourself: ‘is (not) doing this worth breaking my promise to myself and sacrificing my future?’

 Consistency and tricks of the mind